Ogjerry/Sophia/docs/Gottlob_Frege.md

     (3) Gottlob believes that the morning star is a planet.
     (4) Gottlob believes that the evening star is a planet.

 If Gottlob doesn't know they're the same, (3) and (4) can differ in truth.
-Frege solved this by distinguishing <span style = "test-decoration: underline;">primary <span>and <span style = "test-decoration: underline;">secondary<span> references.
+Frege solved this by distinguishing <span style = "text-decoration: underline;">primary <span>and <span style = "text-decoration: underline;">secondary<span> references.
 In indirect speech, the reference of an expression is its usual sense.
 Hence, in (3) and (4), the references of "the morning star" and "the evening star" are their senses, allowing different truth values.

 ## Reference and To Read More
 Zalta, E. N. (2022, July 9).
 Gottlob Frege.
 Stanford Encyclopedia of Philosophy. https://plato.stanford.edu/entries/frege/